algorand/algorand-sdk-testing/README.md

 - **unit**: runs all of the short unit tests.
 - **integration**: runs all integration tests.
+- **harness**: downloads this repo and calls `up.sh` to stand up a sandbox ready for running tests
 - **docker-test**: installs feature file dependencies, starts the test environment, and runs the SDK tests in a docker container.

 At a high level, the **docker-test** target is required to:

-1. clone `algorand-sdk-testing`.
+1. clone `algorand-sdk-testing`
-2. copy supported feature files from the `features` directory into the SDK.
+2. copy supported feature files from the `features` directory into the SDK
-3. build and start the test environment by calling `./scripts/up.sh`
+3. build and start the test environment by calling `./scripts/up.sh` which clones `sandbox` and stands it up
-4. launch an SDK container using `--network host` which runs the cucumber test suite.
+4. run all cucumber tests against the `sandbox` containers

 ### Running tests during development